Xzandyaxiz/cstring/README.md

-# cvector
+# CString
-CVec is a C library that features vector arrays and SLL lists.
+CString is a C library that features an easy to use string type in C.